MaastrichtU-CDS/argos-infrastructure/README.md

 #### Node Setup

 At this point, we are ready to setup a new node.
 At the terminal type ```vnode new``` and follow the instructions.
 For setting the node, you will require specfic information from the server admin.
-The node software needs the **server url** and a **api_key** to authenticate with the server.
+The node software needs the **server url** and a **api_key** to authenticate with the server [Please contact over email for obtaining the api_key]

 <img src="./Media/cli.JPG" width = 70% heigth=70%>